Rosacea is a common skin condition characterized by redness and burning across the central areas of the face.

 Papules and pustules

-Raised, red bumps called papules and pus-filled blisters called pustules may start to develop.
+Raised red bumps called papules and pus-filled blisters called pustules may also start to develop in rosacea patients.
 Although these spots can look like acne, rosacea and acne are entirely distinct skin conditions.

 In severe cases of rosacea, the skin may start to thicken and swell, forming red, fleshy protrusions across the nose.
 This symptom is referred to as rhinophyma and tends to develop in men rather than women.

-People with rosacea may also find the condition starts to affect their eyes, which may become watery, itchy, bloodshot, dry and sore.
-This is referred to as ocular rosacea.
+People with rosacea may also find that the condition starts to affect their eyes, which may become watery, itchy, bloodshot, dry, and sore.
+Collectively, these ocular symptoms of rosacea are referred to as ocular rosacea.

 Rosacea tends to come and go, with periods where symptoms are less severe being followed by a “flare-up” of the condition.
-Examples of factors that are often reported to trigger a flare-up are given below:
+Some examples of the factors that are often reported to trigger a flare-up include:

 - Alcohol and spicy food